hero-rq/Food_Is_Therapy/README.md

-# Healthy Meal Planner Application
+# Food Is Therapy Application

 ## Overview

-The **Healthy Meal Planner** is a Flask web application designed to help users:
+The **Food Is Therapy** is a Flask web application designed to help users:

 - Generate healthy recipes based on available ingredients and dietary preferences.
 - Track and visualize their eating habits over time.